microsoft/LightGBM/R-package/README.md

 ### Running the Tests

-While developing the R package, the following code provides the simplest, lightest-weight way to run the package's unit tests.
+While developing the R package, run the code below to run the unit tests.

 ```shell
 sh build-cran-package.sh \